programmatordev/php-api-sdk/README.md

 > The methods in this section are all public.
 > The purpose for that is to allow the end user to configure their own cache adapter.

-This library allows configuring the cache-layer of the client for making API requests.
+This library allows configuring the cache layer of the client for making API requests.
 It uses a standard PSR-6 implementation and provides methods to fine-tune how HTTP caching behaves:
 - [PSR-6 compatible implementations](https://packagist.org/providers/psr/cache-implementation)